What Exactly Are Your Rights?

 They have turned the protection of freedoms into an expectation for certain privileges.
 The only privilege that our original enumerated rights sought to establish was the removal of obstacles for our personal journeys.

-You are not guaranteed protection from offensive language, but you have been given the opportunity to hear, debate, and possibly alter views that you do not agree with.
-You do not have the right to a job, an income, and a certain lifestyle, but you have an unobstructed path to pursue and create all of these things for yourself.
+You are not guaranteed protection from offensive language, but you have been given the opportunity to hear, debate, and possibly alter views of those that you do not agree with.
+You do not have the right to a job, an income, and a certain lifestyle, but you have an unobstructed (as possible) path to pursue and create all of these things for yourself.

 Negative rights seek to level the playing field as much as possible to give equality of opportunity.
 Positive rights seek to grant equality of outcome.